ZeroGravitasIndeed/SWTOR-Textures-Upscaler/README.md

 The idea is to have it export the images to be enhanced as PNG, WebP or JPG instead, saving them alongside the original .dds ones, and have the add-on assign them back instead.
 Also, it's about seeing ways to integrate the upscaler executable in other SWTOR-related tools (it's the first time I toy with a Blender add-on that interacts with a command line UI-executable).

+As there are cases where the game's texture files will have very disparate data per channel that would suffer if enhanced as if they where full RGB images, I might have to investigate separating the channels into greyscale images, enhancing them, and combining them back 🤔.

 ChangeLog:
 2023-11-25: fork creation.